-Film Production and Digital Re-Mastering (IMAX DMR)
+Digital Re-Mastering (IMAX DMR)

-The Company developed a proprietary technology to digitally re-master Hollywood films into IMAX digital cinema package ("DCP") format or 15/70-format film at a modest cost incurred by the Company for exhibition in IMAX theaters.
+In 2002, the Company developed a proprietary technology to digitally re-master Hollywood films into IMAX digital cinema package format or 15/70-format film for exhibition in IMAX theaters at a modest cost that is incurred by the Company.
 This system, known as IMAX DMR, digitally enhances the image resolution of motion picture films for projection on IMAX screens while maintaining or enhancing the visual clarity and sound quality to levels for which The IMAX Experience is known.
-This technology opened the IMAX theater network up to releases of Hollywood films, particularly new films which are released to IMAX theaters simultaneously with their broader domestic release.
-The development of this technology was key to helping the Company execute its strategy of expanding its commercial theater network by establishing IMAX theaters as a key, premium distribution platform for Hollywood films.
+This technology enabled the IMAX theater network to release Hollywood films simultaneously with their broader domestic release.
+The development of this technology was critical in helping the Company execute its strategy of expanding its commercial theater network by establishing IMAX theaters as a key, premium distribution platform for Hollywood films.
+In a typical IMAX DMR film arrangement, the Company will receive a percentage of net box-office receipts of any commercial films released in the IMAX network, which is generally 10-15%, from a film studio for the conversion of the film to the IMAX DMR format and access to its premium distribution platform.